Liège: Economy

 Liège is the most important city of the Walloon region from an economic perspective.
 In the past, Liège was one of the most important industrial centres in Europe, particularly in steel-making.
 Starting in 1817, John Cockerill extensively developed the iron and steel industry.
 The industrial complex of Seraing was the largest in the world.
 It once boasted numerous blast furnaces and mills.
-Liège has also been an important centre for gunsmithing since the Middle ages and the arms industry is still strong today, with the headquarters of FN Herstal and CMI Defence being located in Liège.
-Although from 1960 on the secondary sector is going down and now is a mere shadow of its former self, the manufacture of steel goods remain important.
+Liège has also been an important centre for gunsmithing since the Middle Ages and the arms industry is still strong today, with the headquarters of FN Herstal and CMI Defence being located in Liège.

-The economy of the region is now diversified; the most important centres are: Mechanical industries (Aircraft engine and Spacecraft propulsion), space technology, information technology, biotechnology and the production of water, beer or chocolate.
+The economy of the region is now diversified; the most important centres are: Mechanical industries (Aircraft engine and Spacecraft propulsion), space technology, information technology, biotechnology and the production of water, beer, and chocolate.
 Liège has an important group of headquarters dedicated to high-technology, such as Techspace Aero, which manufactures pieces for the Airbus A380 or the rocket Ariane 5.
 Other stand-out sectors include Amós which manufactures optical components for telescopes and Drytec, which produces compressed air dryers.
 Liège also has many other electronic companies such as SAP, EVS, Gillam, AnB, Balteau, IP Trade.
 Other prominent businesses are the global leader in light armament FN Herstal, the beer company Jupiler, the chocolate company Galler, and the water and soda companies Spa and Chaudfontaine.
-A science park south east of the city, near the University of Liège campus, houses spin-offs and high technology businesses.
+A science park southeast of the city, near the University of Liège campus, houses spin-offs and high technology businesses.